vijender412/Foodie_rasa_2.0/README.md

 Operating System : Windows-10-10.0.18362-SP0
 Python Path      : c:\programdata\miniconda3\python.exe
 ```
+Its recommended to create a virtual enviornment before start working.
+Use Requirements.txt to install dependencies for the project.
+Actions Require a Zomato API creditials.
+Grab it from [here](https://developers.zomato.com/api) Once you get key you can paste it to actions.py file
+Mailing: Mailing requires a gmail or account to send and receive mails.
+Please create temporary mail and paste it into actions
 Slack Integration:  Follow this [link](https://medium.com/analytics-vidhya/integrating-your-rasa-chat-bot-with-slack-c18bffc6018b)

 Thanks for reading.
 Let me know in case of issue..